unicode-org/cldr/docs/ldml/tr35-info.md

 If the lowest unit would round to zero, or round up to the size of the next higher unit, then the next higher unit is rounded instead, recursively.
 Thus 1.999862 degree-and-arc-minute-and-arc-second would be (before rounding) **1 degree 59 minutes 59.5032 degrees**.
 After rounding the last unit it would be **1 degree 59 minutes 60 seconds**, which rounds up to **1 degree 60 minutes**, which rounds up to  **2 degrees**.
-This can be determined before computing the lower units: for example, if the remainder in degrees is below 1/120 degrees or above 119/120 degrees, then the degrees can be rounded without computing the minutes.
+This behavior can be determined before having to compute the lower units: for example, where rounding to the second, if the remainder in degrees is below 1/120 degrees or above 119/120 degrees, then the degrees can be rounded without computing the minutes or seconds.

 ## Testing